2021 Jeep Cherokee Latitude Lux Carries On With Slight Price Cut

 Motor1.com Car Buying Service

 That doesn't end there.
-We discovered further reductions – at least for Miami – such as Chrysler Capital 2021 Bonus Cash ($750) and 2021 Southeast Retail Consumer Cash ($2,000), which ultimately brings down the MSRP to $28,870 for the 2021 Cherokee Latitude Lux FWD.
+We discovered further reductions (at least for Miami) such as the Chrysler Capital 2021 Bonus Cash ($750) and 2021 Southeast Retail Consumer Cash ($2,000) – both ultimately bring down the MSRP to $28,870 for the 2021 Cherokee Latitude Lux FWD.

 We can't guarantee that it will have the same price reductions in your area, so we highly suggest that you visit Jeep's online configurator for confirmation.